-There are many scenarios that one has to consider why counselling is so important:
+There are many scenarios that one has to consider why counseling is so important:

 - The biological parent is happily married and either the mother or the father has never told her spouse or her children – how is her family going to deal with this?